livechat/agent-app-sdk/README.md

 #### `getCustomerProfile(): ICustomerProfile | null`

-Get the last recorded profile of the customer.
-Returns the `ICustomerProfile` object identical to the one emitted by the `customer_profile` event or `null` if none profile was registered.
+Gets the customer profile recorded most recently.
+Returns the `ICustomerProfile` object, which is identical to the one emitted by the `customer_profile` event or `null` (if no profile was registered).

 #### `putMessage(text: string): Promise<void>`

-Append the text to the message box of the currently opened chat.
+Appends the text to the message box of the currently opened chat.

 #### `watchMessages(): Promise<void>`

-Opt into receiving the `message` event.
+Opts into receiving the `message` event.

 #### `modifySection(section): Promise<void>`

-This method allows you to modify any custom section that you declared in the initial state of the widget in the Developers Console.
+With this method, you can modify any custom section declared in the widget's initial state in Developers Console.
 The `section` argument should be an object implementing the section defintion interface, for example:

 ```javascript
 const section = {